LinwoodDev/Butterfly/README.md

 ![Main view](./docs/docs/main.png)

-Butterfly is a note app where your ideas comes first.
+Butterfly is a note app where your ideas come first.
 You can paint, add texts and export them easily on every device.
 This app works on android, windows, linux and in the web.

 ### Simple and intuitive